juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 * Local variable type
 * Property type
 * Subscript input or output type
-* Function or initializer parameter
+* Parameter to non-generic function or initializer
 * Function return value
 * Dynamic casting (the object of `as?`, an `as` case, `as!`, etc)